 Halo is a model of incoherence.
 It should be studied in laboratories like rare mutant bacteria, because this degree of terribleness can surely only be attained intentionally.
 At no point in the two hours I watched tonight did there appear anything resembling a plot.
 Mostly, characters I did not know or care about engaged each other in conversations that had no purpose except to inflate runtime.

 But this is not what we received.
-Kwan and Soren are back, and we find them in media res.
+Kwan and Soren are back, and we find them in medias res.
 What’s going on in their stories?
 I have no idea; it’s never explained.
 There is no recap.
-Apparently Kwan is now an expert in Tai-Kwan-Do and fights some dudes on a space station for some reason; why is she there?
-I can’t say.
+Kwan is now an expert in Tae-Kwan-Do and fights some dudes on a space station for some reason; why is she there?
 No explanation is proffered at any point.

 This is a continuation of Season 1.
 The same characters.
 The same terrible story.
 The same bad writing.

 It’s not usually unreasonable for a show to assume that its audience has caught up on the previous episodes.
-But given the circumstances, I think assuming anything other than that we hadn’t was lunacy.
+But given the circumstances, I think assuming otherwise was a grave error.

-It is with some horror that I correspond that Halo Season 2 is the most boring thing I have ever watched.
-I mean this literally.
-I’m not exaggerating.
+Halo Season 2 is the most boring thing I have ever watched.
 It’s mostly discussions between characters I don’t care about, strenuously avoiding any plot progression, without any semblance of story, and without any worldbuilding at all.
 I have no sense of what this setting is like, no clue how the war is going, and no idea of what the aliens are like or want.

 Season 1 was terrible, but it wasn’t all boring.
-I did infrequently have some sense that things were building toward a resolution, although they never did.
-There were also occasional glimmers of love for the games sneaked into various places: door opening effects from Halo: CE, recognizable Covenant droppods, and the fan servicey first-person sequences.
+There was an infrequent sense that things were building toward a resolution, although they never did.
+There were also occasional glimmers of love for the games sneaked into various places: door opening effects from Halo: CE, recognizable Covenant drop pods, and the fan servicey first-person sequences.

 So far, Season 2 has nothing like this.
-It has literally nothing from the games except a few pieces of art direction.
-The second episode does end with a bizarre Reach reference, but that is the only thing you’ll find from Halo in Halo.
-There is otherwise no sense at all that we have embarked on a journey that will one day conclude with any kind of climax.
+It has nothing from the games except a few pieces of art direction.
+There is no sense at all that we have embarked on a journey that will one day conclude with any kind of climax.

-I don’t intend to watch any more of this, and you shouldn’t bother trying it.
-It isn’t even bad.
-It’s just nothing.
+Halo isn’t even bad.
+It is nothing.
 It has no substance.
 Watching Halo Season 2 is no different from staring at your black TV screen.
 There are more productive ways to waste your free time.